Cafe Lafitte in Exile

 Cafe Lafitte in Exile is a bar in New Orleans' French Quarter that has operated continuously since 1933.
-It claims to be the oldest continuously operating gay bar in the United States (along with White Horse Inn in Oakland, California which has also operated since 1933).
+It claims to be the oldest continuously operating gay bar in the United States (along with White Horse Inn in Oakland, California, which has also operated since 1933).

 Name

 Originally, Cafe Lafitte bar was opened in a famous old building at 941 Bourbon Street known as Lafitte's Blacksmith Shop.
 When the owner of the business, Tom Caplinger, was forced to vacate that location, he reopened at 901 Bourbon Street and named the new bar Cafe Lafitte in Exile.

 History

-The bar is open 24 hours a day and has had influential guests including Tennessee Williams and Truman Capote.
+The bar is open seasonally 24 hours a day and has had influential guests including Tennessee Williams and Truman Capote.
 Operating since the end of Prohibition (albeit in two different locations) the bar claims to be the oldest gay bar in operation in the United States.